 By 15 January 2017, the Discharger shall submit, for Board staff approval, an Operations and Maintenance (O&M) Plan for the LFG control system, to ensure that LFG extracted from the landfill units is handled and disposed of in accordance with the requirements of this Order and Title 27 regulations.
 See Discharge Prohibition A.3.b, Discharge Specification B.6, and Facility Specifications C.1 and C.2.

-Pursuant to Section 13267 of the California Water Code, the Discharger shall submit the following technical reports relevant to completing closure of LF-1:
+Pursuant to Section 13267 of the California Water Code, the Discharger shall submit the following technical reports relevant to completing closure of LF-1 and construction of Calaveras SI: